What is an Alternative Variety?

 The Australian Alternative Variety Wine Show does not want to be prescriptive with its definition especially in regards to specific hectares under vine except to highlight some obvious differences.
 For example, mainstream and extensively planted clearly means shiraz, cabernet sauvignon, chardonnay, sauvignon blanc and latterly, pinot gris/grigio.

 It’s worth noting that in time, Australian wines once deemed alternative can become popular especially if the number of hectares under vine increases dramatically.
 If and when they become mainstream, they are no longer eligible to enter the show.
 For example, pinot gris/grigio was once alternative but became so common it was retired from the show in 2009.

 The committee of the Australian Alternative Varieties Wine Show carefully determines what grape varieties can be included or excluded.

 1. EXCLUSIONS: Wines or blends made primarily from the varieties muscat gordo, pinot gris/grigio, chardonnay, semillon, sauvignon blanc, cabernet sauvignon, pinot noir, merlot, shiraz, syrah, chenin blanc, riesling, colombard, grenache and verdelho are NOT eligible.
-However, the above varieties might be a minor component in a blended wine.
+However, the above varieties might be a minor (totalling less than 15%) component in a blended wine.